 In general, the healthcare industry collects massive amounts of patient data for several applications.
-The patient’s diagnosis, treatment history, lab results, and other personal data are kept in their medical records.
-The primary goal of the data is medical, but it may also be utilized for other things including billing and insurance claims, court cases, research, and advertising.
-However, the HIPAA Privacy Regulation places stringent restrictions on who can view this information and for what purposes.
-Healthcare professionals must keep protected health information (PHI) private and secure.
+The patient’s diagnosis numbers, laboratory results, history of treatment, and other data all are stored in their medical records.
+The main objective of the data is medical, and others applications might also turn out to be developed such as billing, insurance claims, law suits, researches, and advertising.
+Nevertheless, the information concerning mental health patients is seen as a very sensitive information by HIPAA Privacy Regulation and specified who can view this information and for what purposes.
+Healthcare professionals should adhere to the confidentiality rules with regards to the Protected health information (PHI) i.e. Thanks for providing the feedback.

-This article aims to educate healthcare professionals on the seven most prevalent reasons for medical release of information and to provide ROI solutions on how to do so without jeopardizing patient privacy.
+This article is here to shed light on the seven reasons why requests for medical release of information are made in present-day healthcare policies and to inform ROI on the best ways to meet these demands without endangering patient safety.

 1. Maintaining Continuity Of Care Through ROI